johnandersen777/johnandersen777.github.io/content/a_guide_to_good.md

 Making good choices means aligning with John 13:34-35, which tells us:

-> "A new command I give you: Love one another.
+> *"A new command I give you: Love one another.
 As I have loved you, so you must love one another.
-By this everyone will know that you are my disciples, if you love one another."
+By this everyone will know that you are my disciples, if you love one another"*

 The following assists one with the above: